/ For renderers & plasterers · 9-minute read

 Your rendering business website should win the quote.
 Most don't make the shortlist.

-We spent weeks reverse-engineering the rendering and plastering operators winning the bigger jobs — full external acrylic renders, polished plaster fit-outs, full re-plaster gigs — and what they all do that the average tradie's site doesn't.
-This is the playbook.
-And what it would mean if your site did the same.
+I pulled apart the Perth render and plaster crews winning the bigger jobs (full external acrylic renders, polished plaster fit-outs, full re-plaster gigs) against the ones losing them to crews with worse finishes and a sharper website.
+This is what the winners do that the average tradie's site doesn't, and what it'd mean if yours did the same.

 / The problem